michaelstrobl/Project-5-Data-Visualization-with-D3-JS/README.md

 First, the Dataset is converted to a CSV file with Excel.
 Second, the Dataset is converted to a new one with only the relevant Variables.

-Used Python Code for Conversion: “Dataset Conversion/titanic_csv_changer.py”
+Used Python Code for Conversion: “Datasets/titanic_csv_changer.py”

 Now the Dataset is reduced to: